 Are the correct WiFi network name and password stored in the camera?

 If you get to the point of changing a camera over to WiFi connection and it doesn’t work, you can use the back end settings for the cameras to check that WiFi is switched on in the camera, and that the network name and password are right.

 This solution details how to do this.

 If you have one camera that refuses to connect to your WiFi network, even when it is close to the router, it may be faulty.
-Lodge a support ticket with us and we’ll work out what the problem is.
 If none of your cameras can connect to your WiFi network, it’s probably an issue with the how the network is setup, and you’ll either need to access and change the backend settings for your router, or get someone in to help you.

 Are the WiFi connected cameras actually online?

 If a camera drops offline, it can take a few minutes for notification that it has happened to get from your home network, out to our servers and back through the mobile network to your phone.

 This means that if you add a camera to the app, set up the WiFi credentials and disconnect the network cable, but the cameras fails to connect to the WiFi (say if the password was entered wrong), it can still show as online for a period.

 If you think a camera is connected via WiFi and online, you can check this using the ‘Camera Diagnose’ function again.
 If you see an IP address for the camera on the list (compare the DID number on the left of the list with the one on the camera) you know that it is correctly connected to your network.

 Are the cameras trying to connect to the right WiFi network?